 The Board will establish a Coverage Committee with responsibilities for coverage policies and procedures.
-The following draft Coverage Policies are included with this application:
+The following proposed Coverage Policies are included with this application:

-Draft Coverage Policy, as Schedule 2
+- Coverage Policy, as Schedule 2

-- Draft Claims Procedures, as Schedule 3 - Draft Appeal Committee Guidelines, as Schedule 4
+- Claims Procedures, as Schedule 3

+- Appeal Committee Guidelines, as Schedule 4

+- Disclosure Policy, as Schedule 5

-The Coverage Policy offers fair and adequate coverage, on a discretionary basis, for losses arising from the insolvency of SRO Members, for all customers of SRO Members (except in relation to customer accounts in Québec maintained with mutual fund dealers).
-Initially, discrete coverage will be afforded (i) to customers of SRO Members who are in the category consisting of investment dealers, whose coverage will be funded only through the Investment Dealer Fund, and (ii) to customers of SRO Members who are in the category consisting of mutual fund dealers, whose coverage is funded only through the Mutual Fund Dealer Fund.
+The Coverage Policy offers fair and adequate coverage, on a discretionary basis, for losses arising from the insolvency of SRO Members, for all customers of SRO Members (except in relation to mutual fund dealer customer accounts located in Québec).
+Initially, discrete coverage will be afforded (i) to customers of SRO Members who are in the category consisting of investment dealers, whose coverage will be funded only through the Investment Dealer Fund, and (ii) to customers of SRO Members who are in the category consisting of mutual fund dealers, whose coverage is funded only through the Investment Dealer Fund, and (ii) to customers of SRO Members who are in the category consisting of mutual fund dealers, whose coverage is funded only through the Mutual Fund Dealer Fund.

-Coverage will not be available to customers in relation to their accounts in Québec maintained with mutual fund dealers.
+Coverage will not be available to customers in relation to their mutual fund dealer accounts in Québec.

-The Disclosure Policy will describe the requirements, prescribed formats, and acceptable practices for disclosure of New IPF membership by an SRO Member (other than with respect to a mutual fund dealer's customer accounts in Québec).
+The Disclosure Policy will describe the requirements, prescribed formats, and acceptable practices for disclosure of CIPF membership by an SRO Member (other than with respect to a mutual fund dealer's customer accounts in Québec).
+The Disclosure Policy will be part of CIPF Coverage Policies and will be published in the final publication of this Application.

-The Claims Procedures develop fair and reasonable procedures for assessing claims and to pay eligible claims pursuant to these procedures, and allow for an internal appeal process if requested by the customer or by New IPF staff.
-A customer will not be precluded from taking legal action against New IPF where the customer has exhausted New IPF's internal appeal process.
+The Claims Procedures develop fair and reasonable procedures for assessing claims and to pay eligible claims pursuant to these procedures, and allow for an internal appeal process if requested by the customer or by CIPF staff.
+A customer will not be precluded from taking legal action against CIPF where the customer has exhausted CIPF's internal appeal process.